 As a parent on the outside of this process, there are a few tips to be shared.

-If your child, who played in ABYHA this year, has an “off” night at tryouts, it will have very little effect on placement.
-As mentioned, there are coaches who spent 7 months with your child, and their opinion will be heard.
+If your child, who played in ABYHA this year, has an “off night" at evaluations, it will have very little effect on placement.
+As mentioned above, there are coaches who spent 7 months with your child, and their opinion will be heard.

-The same is true of missing tryouts, but this is not an excuse to skip, nor is it a reason for any player to “mail it in” at tryouts.
+The same is true of missing evaluations, but this is not an excuse to skip, nor is it a reason for any player to “mail it in” at evaluations.
 We are looking to see the best from every skater, and this is their chance to shine and show us what they have.
-Determination and attitude play a big part in this game, and a bad attitude at tryouts will be noticed.
+Determination and attitude play a big part in this game, and a bad attitude at evaluations will be noticed.

 Once team placements are announced, please remember that this process is not about making the best, super, winning team.
 This process is about putting your child in the best position for them to improve, and most importantly, have fun.
 A child placed inappropriately will not be happy, and will not improve as he/she should.
 We strive to create a love of the game, where your child can’t wait to get to the rink.